shalatan/shalatan.github.io/android.md

 ### <a name='Coroutines'></a>Coroutines
 [🔝](#table-of-contents)

 ***Coroutines are powerful feature introduced in Kotlin to handle asyncgronous programming in a more concise and efficient manner.
-In context of Android development, corotuines provide a way to perform asynchronous operations, such as network requests, database queries, without blocking the main thread.***
+In context of Android development, coroutines provide a way to perform asynchronous operations, such as network requests, database queries, without blocking the main thread.***
 - Advantages of coroutines:
   - **Main thread safety**: Coroutines allows developers to perform asynchronous tasks without blocking the main thread.
   - **Simplified asynchronous code**: Coroutines provide a more concise and readable way to write asynchronous code compared to traditional callback-based approaches.
 This leads to code that is easier to understand, maintain, and debug.
   - **Integration with Lifecycles**: Coroutines can be seamlessly integrated with the Android components lifecycle like Activity or fragment, helping to avoid memory leaks and waste of resources,
 - `suspend` : Keyword to mark a function available to coroutines, *suspends* exceution until the result is ready then it resumes where it left off with the result. ***Using suspend doesn’t tell Kotlin to run a function on a background thread.***
 - `Dispatchers` : Context
-  - `Dispathcers.Main` : Lightweight tasks eg - network calls, database queries, won't block the main thread while suspended.
+  - `Dispatchers.Main` : Lightweight tasks eg - network calls, database queries, won't block the main thread while suspended.
+Common when you need to perform UI-related tasks or update the user interface from coroutines.
-  - `Dispathcers.IO` : For heavy IO work, eg - long running database queries.
+  - `Dispatchers.IO` : For heavy IO work such as reading from or writing to files, making network requests, or interacting with databases.
-  - `Dispathcers.Default` : For CPU intensive tasks.
+  - `Dispatchers.Default` : For CPU intensive tasks.
+It's suitable for computational work or network requests that don't require interaction with the UI.
-  - `Dispathcers.Unconfined` : Runs coroutines unconfined on no specific thread, not recommended to use.
+  - `Dispatchers.Unconfined` : Runs coroutines unconfined on no specific thread, not recommended to use.
 - `CoroutineScopes` : Keeps track of coroutines, even suspended ones, can cancel all of the coroutines started in it.
   - `globalScope` : Top level Coroutine scope that will be associated with the application lifecycle.
 Since it's alive along the application lifetime, it's a *Singleton* object
   - `viewModelScope` : Coroutine scopre tied to *viewModel*.
 Extension function of the *viewModel* class, bound to *Dispatchers.Main* and will automatically be cancelled when viewModel is cleared.